Skip to main content

 How to Merge a Contact Record

-The below steps outline how to merge Contact records.
-There is no need to follow these steps if merging a Company as the Company merge will do this for you!
+The steps below outline how to merge Contact records.
+There is no need to follow these steps if merging a Company, as the Company merge will do this for you!

 Step 1: Locate Duplicate Contact Record